 7 Things To Be Careful Of After Surgery

-In order to make a smooth recovery from surgery, there are certain things you must do and certain things you must not do.
-Following these recovery steps will ensure that any surgery scars heal well and that you do not end up back in the hospital.
+There are certain things you must do and certain things you must not do to make a smooth recovery from surgery.
+Following these recovery steps will ensure that any surgery scars heal well and that you do not end up in the hospital.

-A doctor will usually go through surgery recovery steps with you, but many of us need a reminder.
-Below are just some of the things you need to be careful of after surgery.
+A doctor will usually go through the recovery steps after surgery with you, but many of us need a reminder.
+Below are some things you need to be careful of after surgery.

 #1: Driving

-You will usually be advised not to drive a vehicle for a few days after surgery.
+You are usually advised not to drive a vehicle for a few days after surgery.
 This is for two reasons.
-The first reason is that you may still be feeling the effects of anesthesia, and so your judgment and reactions may be impaired.
+The first reason is that you may still be feeling the effects of anesthesia, so your judgment and reactions may be impaired.

-If you need to get somewhere by car a couple of days after surgery, you should ask someone else to give you a lift.
-If you drive for a living, you may have to take some time off.
+If you need to get somewhere by car a few days after surgery, you should ask someone else to lift you.
+You may have to take some time off if you drive for a living.

 #2: Heavy Lifting